LPX55/BTTSpeed-API/README.md

 ## Excluded API Endpoints
 There are some endpoints I have purposefully left out for numerous reasons: 1) The API endpoint is not publicly live (like the Binance Exchange Wallet Integration endpoints); 2) It's dangerous for those who don't know what they're doing (privatekey, seed phrase, etc)

-Complete list of endpoints actually published by BitTorrent team can be seen in ``js/extracted.js``
+Complete list of endpoints actually published by BitTorrent team can be seen in ``misc/extracted.txt``

 ## Release History

 * 0.1
     * Work in progress

+## TO-DO

+* Better organization
+* Include more endpoints
+* Announce the BTT Boost Project

 ## Meta